 Veterinary Software, Services and Diagnostic Imaging Systems.
 Our portfolio of practice management offerings is designed to serve the full range of customers within the North American, Australian, and European markets.
-Cornerstone, DVMAX, Animana and IDEXX Neo practice management systems provide superior integrated information solutions, backed by exceptional customer support and education.
+Cornerstone, DVMAX, IDEXX Animana and IDEXX Neo practice management systems provide superior integrated information solutions, backed by exceptional customer support and education.
 These practice management systems allow the veterinarian to practice better medicine and achieve the practice's business objectives, including a quality client experience, staff efficiency and practice profitability.
 We market Cornerstone, DVMAX and IDEXX Neo practice management systems to customers primarily in North America and Australia.
-We market our Animana offering to customers primarily throughout Europe.
+We market our IDEXX Animana offering to customers primarily throughout Europe.

-Animana and IDEXX Neo practice management systems are subscription-based SaaS offerings designed to provide flexible pricing and a durable, recurring revenue stream, while utilizing cloud technology instead of a client server platform.
+IDEXX Animana and IDEXX Neo practice management systems are subscription-based SaaS offerings designed to provide flexible pricing and a durable, recurring revenue stream, while utilizing cloud technology instead of a client server platform.
 While we continue to develop, sell, and support our licensed-based Cornerstone and DVMAX software, we are growing our installed base of subscription-based practice management offerings for new customers of IDEXX practice management systems.
 We believe that once established, this subscription-based model will provide higher profitability as compared to the historical license-based placements.
 Our Cornerstone and DVMAX customer base continues to be an important driver of growth through enhanced diagnostic integrations and high value add-on subscription services, such as Pet Health Network Pro, Petly Plans, and credit card processing, and we continue to make investments to enhance the customer experience of all of our license-based software offerings.
 We also offer rVetLink, a comprehensive referral management solution for specialty care hospitals that streamlines the referral process between primary care and specialty care veterinarians. rVetLink's cloud technology integrates with major specialty hospital management systems, including Cornerstone Software and DVMAX Software.

-We differentiate our practice management systems through enhanced functionality, ease of use and connectivity with in-clinic IDEXX VetLab instruments and outside reference laboratory test results.
+We differentiate our practice management systems through enhanced functionality, ease of use, and embedded integration with in-clinic IDEXX VetLab instruments and outside reference laboratory test results.
 Our client communication services create more meaningful pet owner experiences through personalized communication.
+With our Smart Flow cloud technology, we are able to improve overall patient management through coordination and tracking of every step in a patient workflow.
 Pet Health Network Pro online client communication and education service complements the entire IDEXX product offering by educating pet owners and building loyalty through engaging the pet owner before, during and after the visit, thereby building client loyalty and driving more patient visits.